wozorio/acr-cleaner/README.md

 ## Description

-A script to clean up an Azure container registry by deleting dangling images and images which are older than a specified period of time (in days) if they are not being used.
+A script to clean up Azure container registries by deleting dangling images and images which are older than a specified period of time (in days) if they are not being used.
-It has been tested and validated against container registries with single-architecture images.

 ## Getting Started